MahmoudZohdy/Process-Injection-Techniques/README.md

 [ ] inject using **SHIMS**.

 ```
-Process Hollowing:
+NOTE:

-Crashes With Some 64bit process like System32\svchost.exe,...
+In Process Hollowing Injection technique, it Crashes With Some 64bit process like System32\svchost.exe,...
 if you Know the issue please let me know on abdelaziz.zohdy@gmail.com.
 ```